MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 To resolve, wait for some time and retry.
 If issue exists even after fixing portal/ ARM issue, report to Development Team.

-### Issue: Patching or scaling operation is already in progress, please try again after sometime.
+### Issue: Patching or scaling operation is already in progress, try again after sometime.

 **Cause**